magpylib/magpylib/docs/_pages/docu/docu_magpylib.md

 :::
 ::::

 The input `field` is either `"B"` or `"H`.
 All other inputs must be Numpy ndarrays of shape (n,x).
+Their meaning is similar as above.
 Details can be found in the respective function docstrings.
+The following example demonstrates the core interface.

 ::::{grid}
 :gutter: 5